DespCAP/WBS-GAIA/README.md

 # WBS-Anomaly
 [![DOI](https://zenodo.org/badge/926365662.svg)](https://doi.org/10.5281/zenodo.15733461)

-This repository is the supplement to the paper titled "Predicting wide binaries and deviations from standard gravity using machine learning algorithms". [https://arxiv.org/abs/2506.19942](http://arxiv.org/abs/2506.19942)
+This repository is the supplement to the paper titled "Detecting wide binaries using machine learning algorithms". [https://arxiv.org/abs/2506.19942](http://arxiv.org/abs/2506.19942)

 The paper has been currently limited to the problem of WBS detection only, the second problem of detecting deviations is still a work in progress.